-Fear not -- it's just a little candy.
-(And hey, isn't it supposed to be for the kids, anyway?
-Go return all those Reese's cups to your high-schooler's stash, if you're that worried about it!) ...
-Unless you're trying to spare your child or teenager from all the sugar.
-That's respectable, at least.
+Fear not -- it’s just a little candy.
+(And hey, isn’t it supposed to be for the kids, anyway?
+Go return all those Reese’s cups to your child, if you’re that worried about it!) ...
+Unless you’re trying to spare your kid or teenager from all the sugar.
+That’s understandable, at least.

 Well, first of all, let’s assess what you’re trying to minimize: the damage to your teeth, or the damage to your waistline.

 Believe it or not, the experts say if you’re worried about cavities, you might as well just eat it all.
 Yes, you read that correctly, even though you might be chuckling to yourself right about now.

 The idea is, according to Time magazine, if you go to town on your candy stash all in one sitting -- even though that’s not the healthiest thing to do, considering the rest of your body -- it’s still better on your teeth, instead of having that sugar in your mouth day in and day out for the next few weeks.

 Sure, if you’re a religious teeth-brusher and flosser, and you’re sure you’re going to get it all off, then maybe this isn’t a concern for you.
 But for a lot of us, it’s not realistic to think we’re going to brush “dutifully after every piece,” as the article says.